- What Is Pelvic Girdle Pain (PGP)?

 The symptoms of PGP and SPD include pain in:

 - The symphysis pubis joint

 - At the back and front of the thigh

 - The pelvic floor and around your anal and vaginal openings

 The pain usually gets worse if you do not take proper measures.
 Certain activities which you might consider restful can also make the pain worse.
 Lying down and turning over on your bed, and even some sex positions can become painful because of PGP.
 Standing or sitting for a long time can also elevate the pain.
 The symptoms are usually worse during the night.

-Types Of Pain You Can Feel With Pelvic Girdle Pain
+Types of Pain You Can Feel With PGP

 PGP is a wide term which covers various categories of pain.
 These include: